-While this may come as a revelation to some, I doubt that many of you are in that category.
-What makes me say that?
+While the good news may come as a revelation to some, we doubt that many of you, our regular readers, are in that category.
+What makes us say that?
 Hawaii vacation visitors and residents alike simply intuit the fact that the islands are good for mental and physical health.

-Here are just a few of the ways in which I perceive Hawaii is good for health:
+Here are just a few of the ways in which we perceive Hawaii is good for health:

 1. Clean air and water.